 Executive Briefing: Creating a center for data science from scratch—Lessons from nonprofit research

-In this presentation, I will discuss building a thriving Center for Data Science within a large and well-respected non-profit research institute, our mission, and the type of work we do.
-We are a team of 24 data scientists, statisticians, software developers, and visual designers at RTI International, where our overall mission is to improve the human condition, and our Center’s mission is “data science for social good”.
-What is it like building and leading such an organization from scratch after 26 years as a statistician at RTI?
-I’ll cover several important considerations, some of which we committed to early on, most of which evolved (and continue to evolve) through practice and experimentation: choosing a leader, our team composition, continuous recruitment and retention efforts, the necessity of technical as well as domain and soft skills, the idea of team vs. group culture, and elements of our philosophy—namely rapid prototyping, human-centered design, and an open source mindset—that drive success in collaborating with domain researchers across RTI, fostering staff engagement, and creating a continuous learning environment in a fast-moving field.
-Finally, we’ll cover some of our most impactful projects and some of our best adventures to date—those solving important national problems, improving our local communities, and transforming research.
+The mission of the center at RTI International—a team of 24 data scientists, statisticians, software developers, and visual designers—is to improve the human condition: “data science for social good.”
+You’ll learn what it’s like building and leading such an organization from scratch after 26 years as a statistician at RTI.
+Gayle also outlines several important considerations: choosing a leader, team composition, continuous recruitment and retention efforts, the necessity of technical as well as domain and soft skills, team versus group culture, and elements of the center’s philosophy—namely rapid prototyping, human-centered design, and an open source mindset—that drive success in collaborating with domain researchers across the company, fostering staff engagement, and creating a continuous learning environment in a fast-moving field.

 What you'll learn